 The price includes all 12 food tastings, the boat trip, and an always entertaining and personable English speaking guide.
 You’ll also receive our Food Lovers’ Guide to Amsterdam: a printed guide full of insider’s tips about where to eat in the Dutch capital, as well as details about each of our tour stops.

-Transportation to and from the tour is not included, and we are unable to arrange this for you.
+Transportation to and from the food tour is not included, and we are unable to arrange this for you.
 Detailed information for how to arrive to the meeting point will be provided at time of booking.
-At the end of the tour, our guides are always more than happy to call a taxi for you or point you in the right direction.
+At the end of the food tour, our guides are always more than happy to call a taxi for you or point you in the right direction.

 WHAT TO BRING

 While the terrain is flat, we recommend you wear comfortable walking shoes and if rain is forecast, bring waterproofs and/or an umbrella as we will be outside for a lot of the tour.
 You may also like to bring a bottle of water with you if the weather is warm.

-Monday through Saturday at 10.30 am.
+Tuesday through Saturday at 10.30 am.
 The tour starts from Cafe Papeneiland in the Jordaan neighborhood, a 10-minute walk from Amsterdam Centraal Station.
-The tour ends not far from the meeting point and we can point you towards public transport or call you a taxi afterwards.
+The food tour ends not far from the meeting point and we can point you towards public transport or call you a taxi afterwards.

 Tours are not held on Sundays, Mondays, Dutch National Holidays and during Jordaan neighborhood festivals.
 To keep our boat in ship-shape, it needs to be on dry land for a couple of months a year, so our canal tour doesn’t run in January and February so that our boat can be cleaned and maintained during the winter months.
 Please check booking page for available dates.
-If the Jordaan Food & Canals Tour is showing as sold out or unavailable, try our walking-only tours, the Jordaan Food Tour, which stops at many of the same places!
+If the Jordaan Food & Canals Tour is showing as sold out or unavailable, try our walking-only food tour, the Jordaan Food Tour, which stops at many of the same places!

 Cancellations made 2 weeks prior to the scheduled tour date are fully refundable.
-Our tours run regardless of weather conditions – rain, hail or shine!
+Our food tours run regardless of weather conditions – rain, hail or shine!